Showing posts with label Atari Super Pack. Show all posts

 Very few times I beat this sucker.
 It's a lot harder than anyone admits!

-We start in our little tank which is fast and manoeuvrable, but it's not long until you realise that you can't hit anything up high.
+The game begins with us sitting inside a little tank, which is fast and manoeuvrable, but it's not long until you realise that you can't hit anything up high.
 Waggle that joystick (or hit the spacebar) to transform into a jet aircraft!!
-This is ace but, unlike the tank, cannot hit those critters crawling the floor...
-So, once again, get waggling to morph back into the tank.
-This method of flipping between the two vehicles is genius and can be done anytime during normal play one level 1/3.
+This is ace and can blast anything in the air, but you will need to transform back when you see any ground-based enemies.
+So, once again, get waggling to morph your ship between the two.
+This method of flipping between them is genius, and can be done anytime during normal play on level 1/3.

-If you managed to beat the boss then you're whisked off to the second stage where it's much harder...
+If you beat the boss, then you're whisked off to the second stage, which is much harder...

 The second level proves just how cruel and sadistic those Bitmap Brothers truly were!!